 - The maps show the electoral results for parties belonging to the European People's Party (and in one case the Socialists). - The maps indicate the political affiliation of Heads of State and Government of EU member countries.
-They also indicate which party family is leading in the national polls. - Parties belonging to the EPP family are (in national polls) the strongest political family in 12 (-1 compared with the last barometer) countries.
-The Socialist family is leading in 6 (+1), the Liberal family in 4 (+1) countries, the Eurosceptic Conservatives in 2 (-2), parties affiliated to the Green/EFA-Group in 1 (+1) country.
-In France and Latvia, unaffiliated movements /parties are stronger than any party family, in Italy the far-right is the strongest political family. - If one looks only at the political colour of the strongest political force (and not the entire party family), an EPP party is leading in 10 countries, the Socialists in 8, the ALDE in 4, the ECR in 3 each, Greens, independents and right-wing populists in one each - In many countries, the advantage of the leading political family in the opinion polls is very slim (France, Spain, Slovakia, Finland, Belgium, Lithuania). - The EPP familiy enjoys a relatively strong support in the opinion polls (above 30%) in Germany, Poland, Hungary, Romania, Austria, Croatia, Bulgaria, Slovenia, Portugal, Greece, Ireland, Malta and Cyprus - In the European Council, 9 (+1) Heads of State and Government belong to the EPP family, 8 to the Liberals, 5 to the Socialists/Social Democrats, 2 to the Eurosceptic Conservatives, one to the European Left.
-3 (-1) are formally independent
+They also indicate which party family is leading in the national polls. - Parties belonging to the EPP family are (in national polls) the strongest political family in 13 (+1 compared with the last barometer) countries.
+The Socialist family is leading in 5 (-1), the Eurosceptic Conservatives in 4 (+2), the Liberal family in 3 (-1).
+In France and Latvia, unaffiliated movements /parties are stronger than any party family, in Italy the far-right is the strongest political family. - If one looks only at the political colour of the strongest political force (and not the entire party family), an EPP party is leading in 10 countries, the Socialists in 9, the ALDE in 4, the ECR in 3, independents and right-wing populists in one each - In many countries, the advantage of the leading political family in the opinion polls is very slim (France, Spain, Slovakia, Finland, Belgium, Lithuania.
+Sweden). - The EPP familiy enjoys a relatively strong support in the opinion polls (above 30%) in Germany, Hungary, Romania, Austria, Croatia, Bulgaria, Slovenia, Portugal, Greece, Ireland, Lithuania, Malta and Cyprus - In the European Council, 9 Heads of State and Government belong to the EPP family, 8 to the Liberals, 5 to the Socialists/Social Democrats, 2 to the European Left.
+3 are formally independent